intelligent-soft-robots/pam_documentation/_sources/E1_tools.md.txt

 - C++ code, in the include/package_name and the source folders

-- python wrappers over this C++ code in the srcpy folder
+- Python wrappers over this C++ code in the srcpy folder

-- native python code in the python folder
+- Native python code in the python folder

-- unit tests in the tests folder
+- Unit tests in the tests folder

-- configuration files
+- Configuration files

-- a demos folder, containing source code providing example of usage of the code provided by the package
+- A demos folder containing source code providing example of usage of the code provided by the package

-- a package.xml file listing dependencies
+- A package.xml file listing dependencies

-- a CMakeLists.txt file containing the CMake commands required for compilation.
+- A CMakeLists.txt file containing the CMake commands required for compilation.

 The [context](https://github.com/intelligent-soft-robots/context) and [pam_interface](https://github.com/intelligent-soft-robots/pam_interface) repositories provide examples of a packages containing most of the above.